electricbookworks/electric-book/index.md

 ### Windows, Mac, Linux

 You can use the template on Windows, Mac and Linux computers.
+We recommend working in your browser with [Gitpod](https://gitpod.io), in which case you don't need to install anything on your computer.

 ### Documentation